-Applying a flexible holding gel like what’s pictured above, another opine it to apply a layer of either shea/cocoa/mango butter beneath an alcohol free gel (Camille Rose Naturals CurlMaker for the win!) will keep your edges moisturized, smooth and flexible.
+Apply a flexible holding gel like what you see above; another option is it to apply a layer of either shea/cocoa/mango butter beneath an alcohol free gel (Camille Rose Naturals CurlMaker for the win!) will keep your edges moisturized, smooth and flexible.

 Make it low manipulation AND protective

-Last but not least, while low manipulation styling helps with retaining length, choosing to do a style where your ends are completely protected from the elements increases that rate of length retention.
+Last but not least, while low manipulation styling helps with retaining length, choosing to do a style where you completely protect your ends from the elements, increases that rate of length retention.

 This is the bonus #7 tip 🙂 #Completion